PNSY - School Liaison

-- Partner with Military Treatment Facility (MTF) Coordinators to provide information, education and marketing If your child has special needs, an IEP, 504 or is need of special education services please contact your School Liaison Officer prior to your arrival.
+- Partner with Military Treatment Facility (MTF) Coordinators to provide information, education and marketing If your child has special needs, an IEP, 504 or is need of special education services please contact your School Liaison prior to your arrival.

 The Youth Sponsorship program is designed to assist young people in making the transition from one installation to another successfully.
 It is our goal to help incoming youth adjust and get connected with a youth sponsor at the installation.
 Youth Sponsors will provide information about area schools, attractions and the surrounding community.
 This program is created by and for youth with youth involvement in every aspect of the program.

 Students attending all three Kittery Schools will be welcomed by their S2S program.
 Families not attending the Kittery Schools who are interested in a youth sponsor for their child, should contact the School Liaison @ SLO.PNSY.FCT@NAVY.MIL.
 The PNSY Youth Sponsorship group is always excited to welcome new members.

 For Information about: Child Development Centers | School Aged Care | Youth Sponsorship |

 Our website so that parents can get on the waiting list for military childcare. https://militarychildcare.com/

 For parents who cannot find care within our CYP.
 They must be registered on https://militarychildcare.com/ and on a waitlist to qualify. https://usa.childcareaware.org/fee-assistancerespite/

 DODEA NDSP is the website you need to visit if you are PCSing to an area overseas that does not have a DODEA school.

 - What is the kindergarten age cutoff date?
 In Maine the child must be 5 years of age by 15 October of their kindergarten year.
 In New Hampshire the date is determined by individual school district.